Skip to Content

 Bottom line: Don't keep an expensive card open "for credit reasons" if it doesn't make sense.
 Consider downgrading instead.

-What To Do Differently Next Time
+What Should You Do Differently Next Time?

 It's not the end of the world if you didn't pay the balance off before the introductory period ended.
 Use it as a quick post-mortem so the next 0% offer works as a tool, not a reset button.